-These data are summarized in Table 21.
-As can be seen, participating teachers reported higher scores on the Approach to Teaching scale based on type of program engagement.
-This is evident for teachers who participated in Data Camp (as compared to teachers who did not); for teachers who engaged in a variety of workshops (the more varied the higher the score, on average); and, for those teachers who participated in one or more Masterclasses (compared to teachers who did not).
-Approach to Teaching scores were
+to Teaching scale based on type of program engagement.
+This is evident for teachers who participated in Data Camp (as compared to teachers who did not); for teachers who engaged in a variety of workshops (the more varied the workshop experience, the higher the score, on average); and, for those teachers who participated in one or more Masterclasses (compared to teachers who did not).
+Approach-to-Teaching scores were also related to use of activities in the Data Activities Portfolio.